 Please give this post a Tweet or Facebook share if you like it.
 It will only take you one or two clicks of the share button at the top or bottom of this post.
 You guys are amazing readers, but terrible social sharers!

 Retirement Anxiety – 5 Ways to Reduce It was written by Katherine Fonville, President of Fonville Wealth Management, LLC., a Fee-Only Financial Planner in Richmond, VA.
 Katherine is an independent financial advisor serving clients across central Virginia and Nationwide.
-She provide financial planning and wealth management services to successful individuals and families.
+She provides financial planning and wealth management services to successful individuals and families.

 This article is for informational purposes only and should not be construed as specific investment advice tailored to an investor’s unique needs, risk tolerance, and investment objectives.
 Investing entails risks, including possible loss of principal.
 There are special risk considerations associated with value strategy investing, international investing (including emerging markets), and small company investing.
 Consider the investment objectives, risks, and expenses of any mutual fund carefully before investing.
 For additional information about Dimensional Funds, please read their respective prospectuses carefully before investing.
 This information does not represent a recommendation of any particular security, strategy or investment product.
 Fonville Wealth Management is an investment advisor registered with the the Virginia State Corporation Commission.
 Information contained herein has been obtained from sources believed to be reliable, but is not guaranteed.
 Past performance is not indicative of future results and no representation is made that stated results will be replicated.
 The use of the term Registered Investment Advisor does not imply experience, designation, or regulatory endorsement.